SimeonEhrig/emacs-config/modes/irony/README.md

 - **irony flychek**: Is enabled by default.
 Will automatically disable when a project is detected (e.g. `.git` or `CMakeLists.txt`), because the `irony flycheck` crashes slightly if it is not configured correctly.
 To reactivate it, configure `irony` and set the variable `my/cpp-force-irony-flycheck` to `t` in the project file.
 - **rtags flycheck**: Is disabled by default.
 Configure `rtags` and set variable `my/cpp-force-rtags-flycheck` to `t` in the project file.

+# cmake-ide

+`cmake-ide` is a utility package which reads cmake builds and set up paths for `irony` and `rtags`.
+If `cmake-ide` does not detect the build folder correctly, set up the variable `cmake-ide-dir`.
+Then `cmake-ide` runs automatically.